wearefair/interview/payments/netsuite.md

 ## Test:
 Please read the scenario above and write your solution
   - Use SuiteScript 2.0
-  - Only trigger when record is being created by webservice
   - Don't be shy about your design pattern

-### Bonus Point:
+  - What happens if another user event script was submitting the record this script is being executed?

+## One extra step
 Everything went well and your script was deployed successfully!
 It turns out that `custbody_ff_order_id` ("Order ID") was a List/Record type field.
 We'd like to be able to click on the "Order ID" and it will take our users to that Order Record!
   - Order Record has Script ID `customrecord_fair_order`
-  - We store the Order ID in a field which has Script ID `custrecord_fair_order_id`
+  - We store the Order ID in a field which has Script ID `custrecord_fair_order_id` and it unique per Order ID